 Financial aid funds must first be used to pay tuition and fees and then any other educational expenses.
-Before the start of each semester, Fees & Deposits will send an email to each enrolled student directing them to “View Account and Make Payments” on COTCconnect > My Student Financial Accounts.
+Before the start of each semester, Student Financial Services will send an email to each enrolled student directing them to “View Account and Make Payments” on COTCconnect > My Student Financial Accounts.
 All fees, including penalties, must be paid according to the deadline indicated in the email.

 Beginning as early as ten days before the start of the semester, financial aid awards (grants and scholarships) for which all eligibility requirements have been met will appear as credits on the student accounts up to the cost of tuition, fees and books.
-Contact the Office of Financial Aid if financial aid does not appear on your student account ten days before the start of the semester.
+Contact Student Financial Services if financial aid does not appear on your student account ten days before the start of the semester.

 Fees are due by the fee payment deadline and taking care of the balance due is the student’s responsibility.
 “Not receiving a bill” is not an excuse for not paying your charges.
 Students may be dropped from classes if fees are not paid either by financial aid or personal payment by the stated fee payment deadline.
 Once dropped from classes, the student will be required to pay a late registration fee and a late payment fee in order to re-register.
 Depending on availability, he may not be able to re-enroll in the sections previously scheduled.

 Occasionally, due to changes in eligibility and other factors, funds are inadvertently disbursed in error.
-Should you receive financial aid funds to which you are not entitled, it is your responsibility to contact the Office of Financial Aid prior to utilizing the funds.
+Should you receive financial aid funds to which you are not entitled, it is your responsibility to contact Student Financial Services prior to utilizing the funds.
 Failure to do this may result in repayment of the incorrect award.

 Financial aid funds are managed efficiently for the students who are attending their classes and earning their aid.
 Any financial aid that the students are eligible for that exceed the cost of tuition, fees and books will post to the students’ account around the fifth week of the semester pending confirmation of attendance.
 Refunds should be available within 14 days of the posting.
-Students will receive an email notice from Fees & Deposits once the refund has been processed.
-Refunds are NOT processed through the Office of Financial Aid.
+Students will receive an email notice from Student Financial Services once the refund has been processed.

 Refunds can be issued in two different ways:

 - Direct Deposit into a personal checking or savings account.
 (This option is strongly encouraged.)
-Contact Fees & Deposits for more information.
+Contact Student Financial Services for more information.

 - Institutional check will be mailed